 With App Check, devices running your app will use an app or device attestation provider that attests to one or both of the following:

 - Requests originate from an authentic, untampered device

-App Check has built-in support for using the following three services as attestation providers:
+App Check has built-in support for using the following services as attestation providers: